srp33/WishBuilder/README.md

 ## Prepping Data for Geney

 Fortunately, thousands of biology-related datasets are publicly available on the Web.
-Commonly, a researcher wants to filter a dataset to include biological samples that meet specific criteria and perhaps to examine data for a few specific variables (genes, proteins, etc.).
-Unfortunately, researchers often have a difficult time working with these datasets due to their large size or because they are stored in a wide variety of formats.
-Accordingly, computational skills are required to _extract_ such data and _transform_ them into a format that can be _loaded_ easily into analytical tools.
-However, many biologists lack the expertise to _extract_, _transform_, and _load_ (ETL) such data.
+Commonly, researchers want to filter individual datasets to include biological samples that meet specific criteria and to examine data for a few variables (e.g., genes, proteins) at a time.
+Unfortunately, researchers often have a difficult time performing these tasks because many datasets are large in size, and they are stored in a wide variety of formats.

 To address this problem, the Piccolo lab is developing _Geney_, a Web-based tool that will enable researchers to query such datasets in a consistent and easy manner.
-In addition to Geney, we are developing _WishBuilder_, a system that enables datasets to be imported into Geney, irrespective of the format in which the data were originally stored.
+In addition to _Geney_, we are developing _WishBuilder_, a system that enables datasets to be imported into _Geney_, irrespective of the format in which the data were originally stored.
 This system downloads data from public Web servers, reformats the data, and stores it in a consistent, queryable format.
-To facilitate this process, we are asking for help from students to write scripts to prepare such datasets.
+To facilitate this process, we are asking for help from BYU students to write computer scripts for preparing the data.
 The more datasets we prepare, the more useful Geney will be!

 ## Getting Started

-Please complete the following steps to get started.
+Please complete the following steps to get started as a contributor.

-1. You will need an active account on the BYU Supercomputer.
+1. You will need an account on the BYU Supercomputer.
 If you don't currently have an active account, please go to https://marylou.byu.edu and click on "Request an Account."
 Read the information on that page.
 Then request an account, listing me as a mentor.
-When it asks what type of work you plan to perform, explain this research project briefly.
-Indicate that you will execute custom Python and/or R scripts, that you expect to execute only single-core jobs, and that these jobs will typically require 1-4 GB of memory per job.
+When it asks what type of work you plan to perform, explain briefly that you will execute custom Python scripts, that you expect to execute only single-core jobs, and that these jobs will typically require 1-16 GB of memory per job.

 2. If you haven't already done so, create a [GitHub](https://github.com) account.

-3. Send an email to me with your GitHub user ID and request to be added as a contributor to this repository.
+3. Send an email to me with your GitHub user ID and request to be added as a contributor to the WishBuilder repository.

 4. **After you receive access to the Supercomputer**, log in to it.
 At the command line, enter the following commands (but substitute your actual email address where it says `your_email@example.com`):